 Listed below are some frequently asked questions regarding jury service.
 If you need any additional information, please refer to the Jury Summons that you received or call the number listed above.

-Parking is available in the City Hall South Garage behind City Hall.
-Bring your parking ticket with you and we will validate parking for the City Hall South Garage.
-We DO NOT validate parking for any other parking facility.
+Parking is available in the City Hall South Garage behind City Hall and MacArthur Mall.
+Bring your parking ticket with you and we will validate your parking.

 - How was I chosen for jury service?

 - What are my obligations regarding jury duty?